-In this version you have to assume that you have played the entire game.
+This is a vertical slice of a concept.
 You have finally managed to get into the centre of the plague.
 Here lies the root and the monster that you have to defeat; the Magna Pestilencia.

 This is the final boss fight.
 After the fight the plague will finally start to rot away.

 This version focusses only on the boss fight itself and nothing else.